celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 ---
-title: Recover CELO from an Ethereum Address
+title: Recover ETH or ERC-20 tokens from a Celo Address
 description: How to recover CELO (previously Celo Gold) if you accidentally transferred them to an Ethereum address.
 slug: /celo-owner-guide/eth-recovery
 ---

-# Recover CELO from an Ethereum Address
+# Recover ETH or ERC-20 tokens from a Celo Address

 How to recover [CELO (previously Celo Gold)](overview.md#background-and-key-concepts) if you accidentally transferred them to an [Ethereum address](https://en.wikipedia.org/wiki/Ethereum#Addresses).